GNOME/gnome-builder/doc/plugins/workbench/actions.rst

 It can be connected to widgets by using the ``win.hello`` action-name.
 Additionally, you can call the action with ``hello`` from the command bar.

-To toggle whether or not the action can be activated. set the ``Gio.SimpleAction:enabled`` property.
+To toggle whether or not the action can be activated, set the ``Gio.SimpleAction:enabled`` property.